larz258/PySwitch/README.md

 from switch import Switch

-2) Next create a switch object with the value you want to use.
+2) Next create a Switch object with the value you want to use.

 switchobj = Switch(x);